QuentinRa/blog.quentinra.dev/proj/uml/seq/frag/par.md

 [Go back](../index.md)

-You can use the fragments par, seq, and critical to create block of code that are working differently than the usual methods calls.
+You can use the fragments par, seq, and critical to indicate blocks of code that are working differently than usual.

 * <kbd>par</kbd> (parallel) executes all blocs at the same time,
 * <kbd>seq</kbd> execute one block at a time,